makerdao/mcd4j/README.md

 BigDecimal totalDai = savingsService.getTotalDai();

 // join DAI
-// 1 - get ds proxy address from registered account, if no proxy then create one String dsProxyAddress = dsProxyService.getProxyAddress("0xD71..........", true);
+// 1 - get ds proxy address for registered account, if no proxy then create one String dsProxyAddress = dsProxyService.getProxyAddress("0xD71..........", true);
 // Do something with dsProxyAddress